-If you need to replace/ remove the hard disk for any reason, please contact your distributor/supplier for further information.
+If you need to replace/ remove the hard disk for any reason, please contact your distributor/supplier for further information

-Hard Disk Drive
+Hard Disk Drive/Solid State Drive

-The hard disk drive is used to store your data in the computer.
+The hard disk drive (HDD) and/or solid state drive (SSD) is used to store your data in the computer.
 The hard disk can be taken out to accommodate other serial (SATA) hard disk drives (see "Storage" on page D - 2 for specification information), however you will need to contact your distributor/supplier to do this in order to avoid violating the terms of your warranty.